Laura6826/PFDA-assignments/README.md

 ## 4. How to get help

-I have attached below,a number of helpful links, should you wish to extrapolate on any of the methods used within this project.
+I have attached below, a number of helpful links, should you wish to extrapolate on any of the methods used within this project.

 1. [Anaconda](https://www.atu.ie/sites/default/files/2024-02/aqae022-academic-integrity-policy-1.pdf)
 1. [Visual Studio Code](https://code.visualstudio.com/Download)